SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex6-SQLConsole/README.md

     ![Instance selection](images/instance-selection.png)

 2. There is a filter for SAP HANA database and data lake Relational Engine instances and a search bar.
-Previously specified connections can be reused so the user name and password for the database does not need to be re-entered.
+Previously specified connections can be reused so the user and password for the database does not need to be re-entered.

     ![connected instance dialog](images/connected-instance-dialog.png)